gorilla-devs/ferium/README.md

 ## Overview / Help Page

 > Note!
-A lot of ferium's backend is in a seperate project [libium](https://github.com/theRookieCoder/libium).
+A lot of ferium's backend is in a separate project [libium](https://github.com/theRookieCoder/libium).
 > It deals with things such as the config, adding mod(pack)s, upgrading, file pickers, etc

-Ferium stores profile and modpack information in it's config file.
+Ferium stores profile and modpack information in its config file.
 By default it is located at `~/.config/ferium/config.json`, but you can change this in 2 ways.
 You can set the `FERIUM_CONFIG_FILE` environment variable or set the `--config-file` global command flag, the flag always takes precedence.

 You can also set a custom CurseForge API key or GitHub personal access token using the `CURSEFORGE_API_KEY` and `GITHUB_TOKEN` environment variables or the `--curseforge_api_key` and `--github-token` flags respectively.
 Again, the flags take precedence.